yulinchen99/unlearnability-rlvr/README.md

 Code release for the ICML 2026 paper: "The Unlearnability Phenomenon in RLVR for Language Models"

 > **TL;DR** A substantial fraction of "hard" prompts in RLVR receive correct rollouts during GRPO training yet show no improvement in pass rate.
-We call these *unlearnable* examples and show is't likely fundamental representation issue with gradient analysis.
+We call these *unlearnable* examples and show they are gradient outliers that optimization techniques cannot fix, suggesting a representation flaw in LLMs.

 The walkthrough below reproduces the **Qwen2.5-0.5B + MATH levels 1–4** configuration.

-## Hardware & dependencies
+## Hardware & Dependencies

 - **GPUs:** ≥2 GPUs for training (the default driver allocates `--num-gpus 4`), ≥1 for inference / gradient analysis.
 - **Python env:** `pip install -r requirements.txt`

-## Environment variables
+## Environment Variables

 | Variable | Used by | Default | Notes |
 |---|---|---|---|